Resolve Construction Disputes Promptly and Economically with Arbitration

 - gives you control over who mediates the dispute

-The St. Petersburg construction attorneys of Trent Cotney, P.A. are highly knowledgeable and have participated in numerous commercial and construction arbitrations and are available to help you settle your construction disputes quickly so you can get back to what matters most.
+The St. Petersburg construction attorneys of Cotney Construction Law are highly knowledgeable and have participated in numerous commercial and construction arbitrations and are available to help you settle your construction disputes quickly so you can get back to what matters most.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.